 - Read Next

 - Choosing a mobile network A guide to food shopping Travelling from...
-Heathrow Airport Your guide to shopping in the UK Planning your winter UK staycation Where can I buy shampoo?
+Heathrow Airport Your guide to shopping in the UK Where can I buy shampoo?
 All of your key contacts at UoL Amali's Blog: Bloomsbury on a budget!
-Transport in London January arrivals - Settling into London life 9 of the best student eats in London Cost of LIVING in London Eleanor Rosa House - Instruction Manual Creating a positive study space in your flat Staying safe in London
+Best places to study in London Transport in London January arrivals - Settling into London life 9 of the best student eats in London Cost of LIVING in London Eleanor Rosa House - Instruction Manual Creating a positive study space in your flat Recipe of the week: Chinese fakeaway

 - Menu for January (catered halls) 10 ways to live sustainably in halls What is it like to live in the Intercollegiate Halls of Residence?
 Eleanor Rosa House - Instruction Manual Amali's Blog: Bloomsbury on a budget!